-The remodel would further require the replacement of 60 yards of turf for the facility’s indoor field, the sourcing and purchasing of which would be up to us.
+The remodel would further need the replacement of 60 yards of turf for the facility’s indoor field, the sourcing and purchasing of which would be up to us.

-Years of experience in school construction projects has taught us that planning is paramount when timelines are tight.
+Years of experience in school construction projects has taught us that planning is very important when timelines are tight.
 A transportation plan would be needed for a temporary road that included student drop-off and pick-up points — all safely away from the construction site.

 Regarding turf, we were able to take advantage of existing relationships with contractors on past turf replacement projects.
 We acted on the district’s behalf to secure the best possible pricing.
 To minimize cost, a mass RFP — one that bulked multiple field projects together — was issued.

-For the construction itself we attended multiple planning and design meetings, and met with several different athletic facility metal fabricators in order to ensure we’d receive the right components on the site at the right time.
+For the construction itself, we attended multiple planning and design meetings.
+We also met with several different athletic facility metal fabricators in order to ensure we would receive the right parts on the site at the right time.
 To jump start construction in April we brought in mechanical, electrical and plumbing (MEPs) contractors early.

 When construction began in April, our team was fully coordinated and ready to go.
 Every stakeholder had a clear action plan and full understanding of their responsibilities for completing the project on time.